 As with any industry or an established brand, there will come a time in your business journey where your once-shiny, new brand just isn’t cutting it.
 Remember, this is totally normal.
 Not all brands can stay fresh.
 If you want to avoid having a brand that feels stale or is starting to dim, then you definitely want to start thinking about a rebrand.
 Rebranding can help breath new life into your business.

 How To Rebrand Yourself Or Your Business Successfully

 It’s critical to make sure your branding strategy is on point.
-You don’t want to waste all of the time and effort that goes into a successful rebrand just for it not to work because it’s definitely not a walk in the park!
 Here are a few fool-proof ways that you can start rebranding yourself or your business.

 Change Your Domain Name

 Before you even start the process of rebranding or changing your business name, make sure it’s available as a domain!
+(And also check on trademarks!)
 Nothing is worse than putting in all the effort just to find out the name isn’t usable.
 This can include your domain name, company name, social media handles, etc. Once you’ve confirmed it’s available, set up your old domain to redirect to your new one.

 Secure Your New Brand’s Social Media Handle

 Do this as soon as you’ve confirmed your domain name!
 You really want your social media handle to be as close to your business name as possible to avoid any confusion and to increase your chances of them finding you.